mathblogging/mathblogging-base/README.md

 For example,

-* `lib/editors.js`: change the array of Twitter handles to match your group of editors.
+* `lib/editors.js`: change the array of Twitter handles to match your group of editors and set up your Twitter app secrets.
 * Replace all references to `./mathblogging.org` to match the name of your Jekyll site (cloned into a subfolder).
 * Replace all other mentions of mathblogging.org